 Some of the most common types of sexual abuse include:

 - Sexual assault.
-The broad term sexual assault includes rape, as well as other types of unwanted sexual contact that do not necessarily involve penetration of the body.
-Florida’s relevant statute includes in its definition penetration by another or a foreign object.
-Acts of intercourse with victims who are asleep, unconscious, seriously intoxicated, or physically or mentally disabled are considered sexual assault.
+The broad term “sexual assault” includes rape and other types of unwanted sexual contact that do not necessarily involve penetration of the body.
+Florida's relevant statute includes penetration by another or a foreign object in its definition.
+Acts of intercourse with sleeping, unconscious, seriously intoxicated, or physically or mentally disabled victims are considered sexual assault.

 - Domestic violence.
-Domestic violence (DV) in Florida is basically defined as any criminal offense that results in physical injury or death, committed by a family or household member against another family or household member.
+In Florida, domestic violence (DV) is defined as any criminal offense that results in physical injury or death, committed by a family or household member against another family or household member.
 DV offenses may include sexual assault, sexual battery, assault or battery, aggravated assault or battery, kidnapping, false imprisonment, stalking, or aggravated stalking.
 The definition includes current and former spouses and people related by blood or marriage.
 It also includes those who currently or previously reside together as a family unit or parents who have a child together, whether or not the parents were married at any point.

 - Child sexual abuse.
-State laws are strict when it comes to acts of sexual contact with children.
+State laws are strict regarding acts of sexual contact with children.
 State and federal laws prohibit acts like exposing a child to pornography, allowing or forcing a child to watch adults engage in sexual acts, and forcing children into prostitution.

 - Statutory rape.
 In Florida, the definition of statutory rape is “sexual penetration involving a youth.”
-Consent is immaterial, and ignorance or misrepresentation of the victim’s age is not a defense.
+Consent is irrelevant, and ignorance or misrepresentation of the victim's age is not a valid defense.

 - Date rape.
-Date rape is a term that been attached to rapes or sexual assaults that occur in the context of a friendship or dating relationship.
+Date rape is a term attached to rapes or sexual assaults that occur in a friendship or dating relationship.
 Sometimes, the perpetrator uses date rape drugs, like Rohypnol.

 - Abuse, neglect, and exploitation of elderly individuals and disabled adults.
 Some states impose more severe penalties when the victim of a sexual assault is a vulnerable adult or has reached a certain age (older than 60).

 - Sexual harassment in other contexts.
 The law in this area varies from state to state.
-However, sexual harassment may also arise in other circumstances, such as a former partner who is stalking, makes persistent and unwanted telephone calls, or subjects the victim to other disturbing behavior.
-Victims may also pursue civil remedies against individuals who persistently threaten or harass the victims due to their gender or sexual orientation.
+However, sexual harassment may also arise in other circumstances, such as a former partner who engages in stalking, makes persistent and unwanted telephone calls, or subjects the victim to other disturbing behavior.
+Victims may also pursue civil remedies against individuals who persistently threaten or harass them due to their gender or sexual orientation.

 Sexual abuse and assault can result in serious physical consequences for the victims, including: